Jukka-PekkaToropainen/SQL/README.md

  # 7  tehtävä
  # SELECT * FROM Opiskelija WHERE nimi = 'Anna'
- SELECT * FROM opiskelija  "WHERE"WHERE nimi = 999997

 # 8 tehtävä

 SELECT * FROM Kurssisuoritus WHERE opiskelija = '999999'